3 Practical benefits of electrolytic marking and etching

-- The end-result of marking is a dark imprint on the metal surface
+- Marking is a dark imprint on the metal surface

 - Etching removes a small portion of the surface to reveal the desired (whitish) pattern.

-When it comes to the electrochemical method, both operations are performed using a weak electrical current (AC/DC) and mild electrolytic acids.
+When it comes to the electrochemical method, both operations are performed using a weak electrical current (AC for marking or DC for etching) and mild electrolytic acids.
 The results are clear and permanent.

 Being that marking and etching are in essence very similar, we can safely conclude that the below-mentioned benefits pertain to both activities.

 The reason for listing these benefits is to shed more light on some of the common misconceptions surrounding the electrochemical process.